 Any product or company names, marks, or logos shown on this page are the property of their respective owners.
 ComparePower is an unaffiliated, independent marketplace.

-TXU Free Weekends Free Nights Unplugged: Avoid a $720 Dollar Mistake
+TXU Free Weekends Free Nights Unplugged: Avoid a $720 mistake

 UPDATE: Take a look at our writeup on TXU Energy’s latest plan: Free nights & Solar Days

-Let’s take an in-depth look at The TXU Energy “Free Nights” and “Free Weekends” electric plans and see if we can’t find the true cost.
+Let’s look in-depth at The TXU Energy “Free Nights” and “Free Weekends” electric plans and see if we can’t find the true cost.

-The very first thing to do when looking to compare energy providers is to determine your usage level.
+The first thing to do when comparing energy providers is to determine your usage level.
 This is the average amount of electricity your household uses.

 Determining your average electricity usage

-But, there’s one more pesky fee that you need to be aware of.
+But there’s one more pesky fee that you need to be aware of.
 It’s associated with low usage levels.
 The power companies use all sorts of names to describe this fee, but the concept is the same.
-If your usage doesn’t reach a specified threshold, most providers will charge you a fee that won’t apply once you cross that magic line.
+Most providers will charge you a fee if you don’t cross that magic usage line.

 As a point of reference, the average household in Texas uses about 1200 kWh per month.
-But take that with a grain of salt because that’s the average of a very large home and very small apartments, so the state average really isn’t something you want to even concern yourself with.
+But take that with a grain of salt because that’s the average of huge homes and tiny apartments, so the state average isn’t something you want to even concern yourself with.

-The only way to know for sure is to look at some of your own past bills.
-The Public Utility Commission of Texas (PUCT) requires that the electric providers report your usage and explicitly detail the average price paid per kWh.
-Some providers hide this in fine print and others put it out in the open.
+The only way to know the exact rate you’re paying is to look at some of your past bills.
+The Public Utility Commission of Texas (PUCT) requires that the electric providers report your usage and detail the average price paid per kWh.
+Some providers hide this in fine print, while others put it in the open.